RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-22-setting-up-your-digital-ocean-hosted-jekyll-website.md

 date: 2016-11-22
 ---

-This post contains a curated list of 'how-to' links on setting up your website.
-This post makes specific choices such as GoDaddy for domain name, Digital Ocean for an Ubuntu virtual private hosting, Jekyll for site generation, nginx for serving out your site, etc. The lack of flexibility in choices is intentional so as to keep the tutorial as short as possible and hopefully serve as the only how-to page you will need in order to have your website up and running.
+This post contains a curated list of 'how-to' links on setting up your website and makes specific choices such as GoDaddy for domain name, Digital Ocean for an Ubuntu virtual private hosting, Jekyll for site generation, nginx for serving out your site, etc. The lack of flexibility in choices is intentional so as to keep the tutorial as short as possible and hopefully serve as the only how-to page you will need in order to have your website up and running.

 I would have preferred such a list as well when I was setting up my website, but instead I had to search for different tutorials for each choice that I made along the way.
 Not to mention the different issues that came up during each step.